timoschwarzer/gitlab-monitor/CONFIGURATION.md

     # Whether to show pipelines of tags
     showTags: true

+    # Whether to show detached pipelines of merge requests
+    showDetached: false

-    # Minimum number of pipelines to display for this filter.
+    # Minimum number of pipelines to display for this filter
     historyCount: 1

     # Hide skipped pipelines